DeNeutoy/blog/docs/syntax.md

 ## Conclusion

 Overall, I hope this post spelled out a couple of ways that we might be underestimating the performance of semantic role labelling models because of linguistically fiddly details that we can ignore in practice, as well as some labels which don't really make sense.
-Overall in NLP there is a huge focus on the models we train on these large, carefully annotated datasets, and not a huge amount of introspection on the datasets themselves, particularly in terms of correcting or modifying label schemas or annotation frameworks.
+In the NLP research community currently, there is a huge focus on the models we train on these large, carefully annotated datasets, and not a huge amount of introspection on the datasets themselves, particularly in terms of correcting or modifying label schemas or annotation frameworks.

 If you have feedback, let me know on [Twitter](https://twitter.com/MarkNeumannnn)!